mylisabox/lisa-box/docs/pi/README.md

 Everything is already configured with all available plugins, the only things that is not configured is the speech recognition because it will depends on your hardware.

 ## SSH access
-By default SSH access is enable, you can connect with the user `pi` and the password `mylisabox`
+By default SSH access is enabled, you can connect with the user `pi` and the password `mylisabox`

 ## Setup voice recognition (Software)
 Voice recognition work in 2 phases thanks to the [sonus](https://github.com/evancohen/sonus) module: